cmu-delphi/delphi-epidata/docs/api/covidcast.md

 **Note:** `result` code 2, "too many results", means that the number of results you requested was greater than the API's maximum results limit.
 Results will be returned, but not all of the results you requested.
-API clients should check the results code and consider breaking up their requests across multiple API calls, such as by breaking a request for a large time interval into multiple requests for smaller time intervals.
+API clients should check the results code and consider breaking up requests for e.g. large time intervals into multiple API calls.

 ## Example URLs